-The following performance information indicates some of the risks of investing in the Fund.
-The bar chart shows the Fund's Institutional Class performance from year to year.
-The table illustrates how the Fund's average annual returns for the periods indicated compare with those of a broad measure of market performance.
-The Fund's past performance, before and after taxes, does not necessarily indicate how it will perform in the future.
+The bar chart shows the Predecessor Fund's Institutional Class performance from year to year.
+The table illustrates how the Predecessor Fund's average annual returns for the periods indicated compare with those of a broad measure of market performance.
+The Predecessor Fund's past performance, before and after taxes, does not necessarily indicate how the Fund will perform in the future.
 Updated performance information will be available on the Fund's website at www.bramshillfunds.com or by calling the Fund toll-free at 877-BRAMS18 or 877-272-6718.

-Calendar year ended December 31,
+Calendar Years Ended December 31

-For the calendar year-to-date period ended June 30, 2022, the Fund's total return was -7.18%.
-During the period of time shown in the bar chart, the Fund's highest quarterly return was 7.92% for the quarter ended June 30, 2020, and the lowest quarterly return was -7.91% for the quarter ended March 31, 2020.
+During the period of time shown in the bar chart, the Predecessor Fund's highest quarterly return was 7.92% for the quarter ended June 30, 2020, and the lowest quarterly return was -7.91% for the quarter ended March 31, 2020.